 Just make sure you download the x64 version, as OBS can not see the x86 variant.

 Reafir’s Functionality Explained

 Reafir has a few different modes available, which share the functionality of several other plugins within the pack.
 However, they can more or less be ignored, as you will likely never need to use them for streaming.

 The one feature you do care about is its “subtract mode.”
 You’ll specifically want to apply this filter to your microphone.
 This free vst plugin goes a long way to improve your audio by eliminating a lot of the background hiss in your mic source.

 Subtract mode is an advanced noise suppression filter.
-It works by reducing the dynamic range of your microphone or audio source to eliminate noisy parts of the signal effectively.
-With that being said, you don’t want to be too blunt with it and eliminate all of the noise.
-If you are too aggressive here, the audio quality will drop off substantially.
+It works by reducing the dynamic range of your microphone or audio source to effectively eliminate noisy parts of the signal.
+That said, you don’t want to be too blunt with it and eliminate all the noise.
+If you are too aggressive, the audio quality will drop substantially.

 The key here is to get the suppression as low as it can go to eliminate the problem frequency without reducing the quality of your audio too much.
 It is very much a delicate balancing act.
-For a quick and dirty solution, click the “automatically build noise profile.” and be very quiet while the program automatically tunes the signal to eliminate most of the noise.
+For a quick and dirty solution, click the Automatically build noise profile checkbox, and be very quiet while the program automatically tunes the signal to eliminate most of the noise.

 Next up is the Equalization plugin, which is an infinite band Equalizer.
 The benefit of this plugin is that it can apply things like a “High pass” filter and do some very basic equalization of an audio signal or very advanced EQ if you want to put the time into moderating the tone of the audio signal to your liking.